 The names of the committee members must be submitted by the student’s Ph.D. program to the DSAS Office of Graduate Studies as part of a student’s application for doctoral candidacy.
 All requests for subsequent changes to the committee should be submitted for approval to the Office of Graduate Studies by the Graduate Administrator for the candidate’s program.
 Any changes to committee membership, internal or external, after the dissertation proposal/prospectus/overview meeting must be approved by the Assistant Dean for Graduate Studies prior to the dissertation defense.

 Special Requirements for External Committee Members from outside the University of Pittsburgh

-A program’s request for any external member from outside the University of Pittsburgh must be accompanied by (1) a current C.V. that documents the potential external member’s educational and professional background of relevance to the student’s research, as well as previous experience mentoring doctoral or post-doctoral trainees and (2) a memo that clearly outlines the benefit of the member’s participation to the student.
+A program’s request for any external member from outside the University of Pittsburgh must be accompanied by (1) a current C.V. that documents the potential external member’s educational and professional background of relevance to the student’s research, as well as documentation of teaching and/or mentoring doctoral or post-doctoral trainees and (2) a memo that clearly outlines the benefit of the member’s participation to the student.